stafwag/ansible-role-qemu_img/README.md

 ## Requirements

 This role use the ```qemu-img``` commmand.

+### Supported GNU/Linux Distributions

 This role will install ```qemu_img``` package for your GNU/Linux distribution.
-This roles is test on the following GNU/Linux distributions.
+This roles is tested on the following GNU/Linux distributions.

 * Archlinux
 * AlmaLinux